frealis/portfolio/README.md

-This is a portfolio website located at https://www.matthigg.com and hosted on GitHub pages.
-It uses an npm module called 'gh-pages' that creates a separate branch, also called 'gh-pages', that is used to contain the files that will be hosted.
-To install gh-pages:
+This is a portfolio website created using create-react-app, located at https://www.matthigg.com and hosted on GitHub pages.

-  $ npm i gh-pages

 # Local Development